 - Embolic occlusions of small and large cerebral arteries.

-- Cerebral infarctions resulting in appropriate vascular territories.
+- Cerebral infarctions result in appropriate vascular territories.

-- Plaques within the aorta, subclavian, vertebral and carotid arteries, and mural thrombi located within the heart and arteries aortocefálicas.
+- Plaques within the aorta, subclavian, vertebral, and carotid arteries and mural thrombi are located within the heart and arteries aortocefálicas.

-Transcranial Doppler monitoring of the middle cerebral artery detects small (asymptomatic) and large (symptomatic) cerebral embolisms.
+Transcranial Doppler monitoring of the middle cerebral artery detects small (asymptomatic) and significant (symptomatic) cerebral embolisms.

-Transseptal cardiac excision, which is a cause of paradoxical embolization.
+Transseptal cardiac excision is a cause of paradoxical embolization.

 Holter monitoring detects episodic cardiac arrhythmias.
 Magnetic resonance imaging identifies cerebral infarcts resulting from virtually all large cerebral emboli.

-Early recognition and identification of types of cerebral embolism are important due to the availability of effective prophylactic therapies.
+Early recognition and identification of types of cerebral embolism are essential due to the availability of effective prophylactic therapies.

 Treatment Options for Cerebral Venous Thrombosis